 Thankfully, there’s a spot on the Flytographer form where you can let them know how much direction you’d like during your shoot.
 You can do a completely posed photo shoot, a free-for-all, or something in between.

 If you pick one of the recommended routes, your photographer has probably photographed a TON of people there.
 That means they can share some of the best poses for that backdrop.
 I mean, no need to reinvent the wheel, right?

 A good vacation photographer knows how important looking attractive is during their shoots.
 So, they can help you find a natural expression but also pose you in a way that works with the lighting.

 All of the Kailua-Kona photographers we used knew exactly how to help us pose and look more natural.

 3. CAN LEAVE YOUR GEAR AT HOME

-Another reason why hiring a Hawaii vacation photographer is a smart idea is because you won’t have to carry all your photography equipment around.
+Another reason why hiring a Hawaii vacation photographer is a smart idea is that you won’t have to carry all your photography equipment around.

 4. THEY ARE FUN + EASY!

 We usually let everyone in our family pick a Hawaii activity to add to our itinerary.
 I always pick a Flytographer photo shoot because I always have a blast choosing our outfits and accessories.
 And I know I’ll end up with pretty pictures of my family that I literally can’t do on my own.

 What’s great about these photos, too, is they are basically the best Hawaiian souvenir ever.
 It’s something that will make you smile for years to come, especially as your kids grow older.